 - An official transcript from the school that awarded the degree.

 - A completed application form and application fee.

 - A critical analysis essay.

 - A personal statement that reflects an interest in the M.L.S. program.

 - Two letters of recommendation (preferably one academic and one professional).

-- A personal interview is required.
+- Optional: personal interview and résumé.